mekanism/Mekanism/README.md

 Mekanism CE has continued the use of the update notifier but changed the config name to v2.
 This is to notify people making the switch to CE of this feature.
 It is recommended for modpacks to disable this.

 ## Required Dependencies
-Mekanism CE also has three dependencies that it requires, as a modpack creator DO NOT USE the automatic downloader to get those file.
+Mekanism CE also has two dependencies that it requires, as a modpack creator DO NOT USE the automatic downloader to get those file.
 It puts alot of strain to my server network.

 ### Dependency list
 + [ForgeMultipart](https://files.thorfusion.com/mekanism/ForgeMultipart-1.7.10-1.2.0.347-universal.jar)